 Motiongate (also known as Dubai’s very own Hollywood) is probably one of the most fun kids activities in Dubai!

-This attraction park features rides based on the best children’s movies ever made, like Madagascar, Shrek and the Smurfs!
-And even though it is geared toward families and children, if you do enjoy these movies, make sure you visit it!
+This place features rides based on the best children’s movies ever made, like Madagascar, Shrek and the Smurfs!

-If you want to see something awesome, you have to head to Legoland in Dubai.
+If you want to see some awesome attractions, you have to head to Legoland in Dubai.
 In my opinion, it is definitely one of the top things to do in Dubai!

-I think that you already know what Legoland is, but in case you don’t – Legoland is an amusement park and waterpark focussed on real life Lego constructions!
-Dubai Legoland has six themed lands which are: Factory, Imagination, Adventure, Kingdoms, Lego City and Miniland!
+I think that you already know what Legoland is, but in case you don’t – Legoland is a theme park and water park focused on real life Lego constructions!

 5.4.
 Bollywood Park